 Tab: Compute -> Instances

 When launching instances, remember that security groups are used to determine reachability, not networks.
 Choose networks based on whether you need an external or an internal IP address, and choose security groups based on the machines you’d like to talk to in the cloud.
-See here for more.
+See IP addressing and connectivity for more.